Naha Okinawa And The Southwest Islands, Japan Travel Guide

 Naha serves as the gateway to this marine park.
 The park focuses on coral reef conservation, which matters for the region's marine biodiversity.
 Eco-friendly tourism here are important.

-Located in northern Okinawa, this park protects endangered different species and an unique subtropical forest.
+Located in the north of Okinawa, this park protects endangered different kinds of creatures and an unique subtropical forest.
 It speaks to Japan's commitment to nature preservation.

 Your choices contribute to environmental care.